 Iguanas are tropical reptiles and can live up to 20 years or more in the wild.
-They also can live that long in captivity if they are cared for properly.
+They can live 10 to 12 years in captivity if they are cared for properly.
 We have decided to domesticate them but so many know little about them to be successful at keeping them.

 Many iguana owners, when they first purchase them as iglets or babies think oh it's just a lizzard how hard can they be to take care of.
 Well honestly they are very complex creatures to take care of.